PSamDev/Apache-Superset/README.md

 # Apache-Superset
 Apache Superset is a data visualization tool used to display data in chart or graphs

-# Installation
+# Installation and set up
 Create a virtual environment *python3 -m venv venv* Activate virtual environment *venv/bin/activate* Download latest version of pip and setuptools *pip install --upgrade setuptools pip*

 # Install superset
 pip install apache-superset

-# Create a superset_config.py inside the site_packages folder on the lib section of your virtual environment
+Create a superset_config.py inside the site_packages folder on the lib section of your virtual environment

 # Generate a secret key
 openssl rand -base64 42